TatuPutto/url_shortener_microservice/README.md

 #URL Shortener Microservice
 My solution to FreeCodeCamp assignment URL Shortener Microservice.
 Simple Node.js app with MongoDB.
 Shortens passed URL address (if valid) and adds original and shortened URL to db.
-When user visits shortened URL he/she gets redirected to the original link.
+Redirects user to original link when shortened URL is visited.

 ##User stories
 1. I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.